TechnicalPursuit/TIBET/README.md

 Once you've installed the TIBET platform you utilize the `tibet` command to assist with application creation, configuration, testing, and deployment.

-You can get help on your options at any time by issuing the help command:

-    tibet help

 To create a standalone TIBET client/server application enter the following command, replacing {path} with the name for your new application.
 Note that the name must represent a valid directory name